yaaseminyavuz/awesome-cli-apps-in-a-csv/README.md

 ## modal-powerful 📁
 Command-line tool for managing or interacting with related tasks.
-* [neovim](https://neovim.io/) [❌ ❌ 🖥️CLI 🖥️TUI] - A work in progress attempt to improve [vim](http://www.vim.org/), dropping older/unused OS compatibility, improving the codebase readability, modularity, and maintainability; it has chances to become the next choice of vim users.
+* [neovim](https://neovim.io/) [❌ ❌ 🖥️CLI/🖥️TUI] - A work in progress attempt to improve [vim](http://www.vim.org/), dropping older/unused OS compatibility, improving the codebase readability, modularity, and maintainability; it has chances to become the next choice of vim users.

 ## modal-traditional 📁
 Command-line tool for managing or interacting with related tasks.
-* [vim](http://www.vim.org/) [❌ ❌ 🖥️CLI 🖥️TUI] - Historically one of the preferred text editors, behavior based on editing modes, plenty of plugins and tips to address every possible editing problem.
+* [vim](http://www.vim.org/) [❌ ❌ 🖥️CLI/🖥️TUI] - Historically one of the preferred text editors, behavior based on editing modes, plenty of plugins and tips to address every possible editing problem.

 ## modern-nano-like 📁
 Command-line tool for managing or interacting with related tasks.